-Which city is cheaper, Split or Budapest?
+Which place is cheaper, Split or Budapest?

 These are the overall average travel costs for the two destinations.